 What happened to Alan Arkin?

-Alan Arkin died on June 29, 2023, at age 89.
+Alan Arkin, the beloved actor and director, died on June 29, 2023, at age 89.
 He had been married to psychotherapist Dr. Suzanne Newlander since 1996.

 Where does Jeremy Yaffe live now?